What can I recycle in my blue bin?

 My brown bin is stickered as contaminated / too heavy.
 How do I sort it?

-Please refer to your recycling instructional leaflet which highlights materials that are accepted within the brown bin.
+Please refer to the website highlighting materials that are accepted within the brown bin.
 Householders will have to remove any material that is not accepted within the brown bin service.

 If my brown bin is full can I put food waste in the green bin?

 Yes.
-But any food waste placed within the green bin will be sent to landfill and not composted.
+But any food waste placed within the green bin will be sent to landfill or for residual waste treatment and will not be composted.

 Can I use plastic bags to line my caddy?

-I require more food waste liners.
+I require food waste liners.
 Where can I get them?

-A year's supply of liners was provided when the foods waste collection service started.
-If you require additional liners for your caddy, these can be purchased from various retail outlets.
+If you require additional liners for your caddy, these can be purchased from all major supermarkets and various on-line retailers.